carolemieux/cicd-magma/README.md

 each data file is in detail.
 The `tosem-scripts` directory contains script to (a) process raw data into this processed data, and (b) present the processed data in the manner presented in the paper.

-Raw data from our evaluation can be found at [TODO: include zenodo link].
+Raw data from our evaluation can be found at https://zenodo.org/uploads/17664060.
 Note the whole size of the raw data is huge:
 271GB for the main experiment data, 50GB for the sensitivity experiments, and 0.6GB for the coverage data.

 ---